Shop at their co-retail space in Newcastle's East End Village

-Thee collaboration of three sisters designing eloquent, timeful clothing and accessories with natural fibre fabrics.
+The collaboration of three sisters designing eloquent, timeless clothing and accessories with natural fibre fabrics.

 The fashion industry can be a relentless one, with trends changing in the blink of an eye and the fickle ‘now you’re hot and then you’re not’ mentality taking its toll on the uninitiated.
 So ten years could be considered a lifetime to many, however when you chat to the ladies from High Tea With Mrs Woo you very quickly understand why not only are they still in the business after ten years, but why they’re getting better with age.

-The ladies commitment to supporting the local manufacturing trade and following a fair-trade practice, whilst watching many of their piers go off shore, has been one of their biggest challenges in business.
+The ladies' commitment to supporting the local manufacturing trade and following a fair-trade practice, whilst watching many of their peers go offshore, has been one of their biggest challenges in business.

 Ten years maybe a long time in fashion but you get the impression that the High Tea sisters will get through the next ten in the same stylish way that has seen them through the last ten and more importantly will continue to support and give back to the community as only they can.